zakiimtiaz/TapIt-iPhone-SDK/README.md

 files for working example of video ads in an app.
 You can find VideoAdController in the TapIt-iOS-Sample directory of the iOS SDK package.

+In requesting for a video ad from the server, a VASTAdsRequest object needs to be instantiated and its zoneId and videotype parameters specified.
+These parameters are required for a successful retrieval of the ad.
+The value of the videotype parameter must match the "type" of the video ad for which the request is making.
+Available types are "all", "pre-roll", "mid-roll", and "post-roll" and they have to be literally matched.
+Please see example code below.

+    // Create an adsRequest object and request ads from the ad server with your own zone_id TVASTAdsRequest *request = [TVASTAdsRequest requestWithAdZone: ZONE_ID_VIDEO];
+    [request setCustomParameter:@"pre-roll" forKey:@"videotype"];
+    [_adsLoader requestAdsWithRequestObject:request];

 Essentially, what needs to be included in the code are as follows:
 Note: the following uses Automatic Reference Counting so there will not be any object releases shown.